Flag of The Flag of Hungary

 • What do the colors on Hungary's flag mean?

-Red stands for strength and bravery, white means faithfulness, and green symbolizes hope and prosperity.
-These colors are a key part of Hungary's heritage.
+Red stands for strength and bravery, white for faithfulness, and green for hope and prosperity.

 • Why was the coat of arms taken off the Hungarian flag?